 I also want to stick with EC friendly clothing options.
 So far I have four kimono style baby shirts in size 0-3M and Lamington Merino wool socks in size Newborn.
 I may buy some long-sleeve kimono shirts for the early days and to offer sun protection.
-My mom is also sewing some split crotch pants in sizes 0-3M, 3-6M, and 6M-4Yrs, using sewing patterns from Little Bunny Bear.
+I also plan to sew some split crotch pants using sewing patterns from Little Bunny Bear.
 I have one pair of newborn size leg warmers that I saved.
-Once our baby is born I plan to order two pairs of brightly colored socks from Rock-a-Thigh Baby.
+Once our baby is born I plan to order some colorful socks from Rock-a-Thigh Baby.

 Depending upon the weather, if my baby needs pajamas to sleep in, I have some EC Peesy organic cotton sleep gowns.
 I also might buy one Woolino Merino wool sleep gown in size 0-6M.